Bad News for Couples: Bounds for Fair Division of Indivisible Items among Groups: Abstract

 \section{Abstract}

-We consider the problem of fairly allocating indivisible goods to couples, where each couple consists of two agents with distinct additive valuations.
-We show that there exist instances of allocating indivisible items to $n$ couples for which envy-freeness up to $\Omega(\sqrt{n})$ items cannot be guaranteed.
-This closes the gap by matching the upper bound of Manurangsi and Suksompong~\cite{Manurangsi_ImprovedBounds}, which applies to arbitrary instances with $n$ agents in total.
-This result is somewhat surprising, as that upper bound was conjectured not to be tight for instances consisting only of small groups.
+We consider the problem of fairly allocating indivisible items to couples, where each couple consists of two agents with distinct additive valuations.
+We show that there exist binary instances with $n$ agents partitioned into $n/2$ couples for which envy-freeness up to $\Omega(\sqrt{n})$ items cannot be guaranteed.
+More generally, in the group-allocation model with $n$ agents partitioned into $k$ groups, we construct binary instances for which envy-freeness up to $\Omega(\sqrt{n-k})$ items cannot be guaranteed.
+This matches the $O(\sqrt{n})$ upper bound of \citet{Manurangsi_ImprovedBounds} in all regimes except when $n-k \ll n$, that is, when most agents form singleton groups and only a sublinear number of agents belong to groups of size at least two.
+This result is somewhat surprising, as that upper bound was conjectured not to be tight for instances consisting only of small groups, such as couples.

+We complement our lower bound with improved upper bounds for the remaining sparse regime.
+For prime-power $k$, we prove an upper bound of $O(\min\{\sqrt{(n-k)\log k},n-k\})$.
+For arbitrary $k$, the bound incurs an additional factor of $O(\frac{\log m}{\log k})$ where $m$ is the number of items.
+The result follows from a more general theorem that simultaneously guarantees approximate envy-freeness with respect to agents’ subjective valuations and approximate equality with respect to multiple consensus valuations.